stb-tester/stb-tester/CONTRIBUTING.md

               leave the packages in `debian-packages/` under the stb-tester git checkout on the host.

-            * Test the deb package by running `make check-ubuntu`.
-It will use docker to install the deb package inside a pristine Ubuntu container, and run stb-tester's self-tests.
+            * Test the deb package by running `extra/debian/test-deb.sh
+              <filenames of the new debs>`.
+It will use docker to install the
+              deb package inside a pristine Ubuntu container, and run stb-tester's self-tests.

     * You'll also need to list the new dependencies in `.travis.yml`, if they are required by any self-tests (and if they aren't: Why not?).